Curriculum

 You will also gradually assume responsibility for evaluating outpatients, initially in collaboration with a supervising consultant.
 The rate at which you assume clinical responsibilities varies with your prior experience and clinical progress.

-When appropriate, you may spend a period of time working in the inpatient and outpatient rehabilitation practice, with responsibilities for ongoing patient management and participation in other rehabilitation unit activities and responsibilities.
+When appropriate, you may work in inpatient and outpatient rehabilitation settings.
+You participate in ongoing patient management and other rehabilitation unit responsibilities.

 You also work with patients being treated through a number of outpatient interdisciplinary teams or clinics, including: